St. Paul's Lutheran Evangelical Church

 KITN-FM 93.5 KLOL-FM 101.1

-We pray the Lord’s blessing on them and their families as they grow together in the Lord Jesus.
+We rejoice in the baptism of Kenna Lee Beckmann, born to Lance and Shelly Beckmann.
+We pray the Lord's blessing on her and her family as they grow together in the Lord Jesus.

 Main Street Living